Who to contact about your personal information

 Premier Underwriting Ltd is the Data Controller for personal data you provide to us.
 You can find us on the Financial Services Register under reference number 307164.

-Under Data Protection legislation you have the right to access or obtain copies of the personal information held about you by us, or request that we correct any inaccuracies in that information.
-Should you wish to exercise these rights, have any questions about how we use your information, or if your personal information needs updating, please write to:
+Should you have any questions about how we use your information, or if your personal information needs updating, please write to:

 Data Protection Officer